Continuing Education Activity

 In primary impingement, there is a structural narrowing of the subacromial space.
 Examples of primary shoulder impingement syndrome include those attributable to abnormal acromion anatomy, such as a hooked class III acromion, or swelling of the soft tissues.
 Secondary shoulder impingement syndrome is characterized by normal anatomy at rest and onset of impingement during shoulder motion, likely secondary to rotator cuff weakness, permitting uncontrolled cranial translation of the humeral head.
 Another potential cause of secondary impingement syndrome is a weakness of the trapezius and serratus anterior muscles, limiting the external rotation and rise of the scapula with the abduction of the upper extremity, further narrowing the subacromial space.

 Neer classified shoulder impingement in three categories or stages of severity.
-In stage I, impingement primarily results from edema, hemorrhage, or both and is classically seen with overuse type mechanisms.
+In stage I, impingement primarily results from edema, hemorrhage, or both and is classically seen with overuse-type mechanisms.
 Stage II is characterized by greater fibrosis and irreversible tendon changes.
-A rupture or tear of the tendon may result from the chronic, longstanding fibrosis and is seen in stage III shoulder impingement syndrome.
+A rupture or tear of the tendon may result from chronic, longstanding fibrosis and is seen in stage III shoulder impingement syndrome.

 Shoulder impingement syndrome is most commonly seen in individuals who participate in sports and activities that require repetitive overhead activities, including but not limited to handball, volleyball, swimming, carpenters, painters, and hairdressers.
 Other extrinsic risk factors that may predispose to the development of impingement syndrome include bearing heavy loads, infection, smoking, and fluoroquinolone antibiotics.
 The incidence of shoulder impingement syndrome rises with age, with peak incidence occurring in the sixth decade of life.

 A thorough history and physical examination are key to the diagnosis of shoulder impingement syndrome.
 Individuals will often present with complaints of pain upon lifting the arm or with lying on the affected side.
-They may report loss of motion as the primary reason they came to see you, or that nighttime pain prevents them from sleeping.
+They may report loss of motion as the primary reason they come in to be evaluated, or that nighttime pain prevents them from sleeping.
 Weakness and stiffness often result secondary to the pain.
 Onset is usually gradual or insidious, typically developing over weeks to months, and patients are often unable to describe a direct trauma or inciting event that resulted in the pain.
 Pain is commonly described as being located over the lateral acromion, frequently with radiation to the lateral mid-humerus.
-Attempt to obtain details regarding the nature of the shoulder pain, such as onset, quality, exacerbating and remitting factors, and interventions attempted thus far with clinical response and history of prior injuries to the affected extremity.
-Special attention should be made by the clinician to inquire about overhead activities, repetitive activities, and activities.
+Clinicians should attempt to obtain details regarding the nature of the shoulder pain, such as onset, quality, exacerbating, and remitting factors, and interventions attempted thus far with clinical response and history of prior injuries to the affected extremity.
+Special attention should be made by the clinician to inquire about overhead activities and repetitive activities.
 Relief may be noted with rest, anti-inflammatory medications, and ice, but symptoms often recur upon return to activity.

 Physical examination should consist of inspection, palpation, passive, and active range of motion, and strength testing of the neck and shoulder, all of which are compared bilaterally.
 Often, patients will have weakness of abduction and/or external rotation of the affected side.
 Scapular dyskinesis can be seen with forward elevation of the arm.
 Tenderness to palpation is usually present over the coracoid process of the affected arm.